About Ian's Shoelace Site

 Ian's Shoelace Site saw its one millionth visit!

 After five years of providing the website free of charge and free of advertising, the site's layout was changed to create space into which sponsors' advertisements could be included.
 Hopefully this will allow me to continue providing this site freely for the thousands of daily visitors despite the steadily rising hosting costs.

-Three major visitor milestones, with the website passing ten-million, twenty-million and thirty-million (30,000,000) visits respectively.
+Four major visitor milestones, with the website passing ten-million, twenty-million, thirty-million and forty-million (40,000,000) visits respectively.

 What sort of website?